**Rant Alert** – An Online Business is NOT a Passive Income Source

 While Wikipedia does list that passive income can include advertisements from websites and online businesses that don’t require direct involvement from the owner, I don’t agree with that part.
 There are very few online opportunities that allow anyone to set it and forget it.
 There are no “overnight successes” out there.
 You may not know about them until they hit it mainstream, but most “overnight sucesses” that are coined by the media have been in the works for months or years.

 I started an online e-commerce business from scratch.
 From the first line of HTML code for the website to the last shipped order.
 I ran the whole business from start to finish.
-I even did an interview with Veronica from Pelican on Money about my business.
-You can check it both Part 1 and Part 2.
 I have been in the trenches of online business and it is not easy.

 I have found that most of the time when you hear about people saying that an online business is great for passive income is because they are selling you something.
 Maybe an e-book or an e-course about how they succeeded in business and how you can too.
 It is simply not that easy.
 Business in general is not easy.
 Yes, you can setup an online business cheaper than you can a brick-and-mortar one, but you still have to work.